A medieval castle and well-preserved Roman villa, strolls through narrow lanes, waterfront hikes, and boat trips, all in the ‘pearl of the lake’.

 Huddled onto a thin strip of land that juts into the water from Lake Garda’s southern shore, Sirmione’s pastel-painted buildings, open squares, and 13th-century castle make up what’s widely said to be the prettiest town on the lake.
 It’s also one of the most popular, with its handsome old town drawing visitors year-round who come to stroll the narrow stone alleys that lead to the waterfront.

 As well as its striking medieval castle, you can visit Grotte di Catullo — the crumbling ruins of a Roman villa abandoned in the 4th century, or soak in the town’s invigorating thermal springs.
 There are plenty of walking options in this area, or you might prefer to relax on a boat or ferry trip out on the water.
-We can also arrange for you to visit ‘fair Verona’ during your stay here with its grand stone churches, pretty piazzas, and Roman amphitheatre.
+We can also arrange for you to visit ‘fair Verona’ during your stay here with its grand stone churches, pretty piazzas, and Roman amphitheater.

 Things to see and do in Sirmione